Last Modified 03/01/2019

 More elephant info: http://www.sandiegozoo.org/animalbytes/t-elephant.html

-Ancient armies never used the large un-trainable African bush elephants, but used smaller African forest elephants which are now extinct in North Africa.
-A variety has been found in the Congo that is linked genetically with the smaller African elephants that were used by the Ptolemies, Nubians, Numidians, Carthage, and Rome.
+Ancient armies rarely used the larger but difficult to domesticate African bush elephants.
+They used smaller African forest elephants of a breed that are now extinct in North Africa.
+A variety has been found in the Congo that is linked genetically with the smaller African elephants that were used by the Ptolemies, Kushites, Numidians, Carthage, and Rome.

 |Here the gang is out for play.... showing their swayed backs and ear shapes.|